 In a large mixing bowl take all the remaining ingredients for the bread dough, except the milk, and stir to combine.
-Make a well in the mixture and add the activated yeast as well as half the remaining milk.Knead to make a soft pliable dough , adding the remaining milk slowly as required.Knead for 10 to 15 minutes until the dough is soft and elastic.Transfer to a lightly oiled bowl , cover and set aside to rise in a warm place till doubled (about 1 to 1.5 hrs).
+Make a well in the mixture and add the activated yeast as well as half the remaining milk.
+Start kneading while adding the remaining milk slowly as required.
+If the dough is too dry add a few more drops of milk and knead to make it more pliable.
+Knead for 10 to 15 minutes until the dough is soft and elastic.
+Form the dough into a smooth ball and transfer it to an oiled bowl.
+Cover with a plastic wrap or a moist kitchen towel and set aside to double in size in a warm place.

-Punch down the dough and divide into 4 equal pieces.
+Punch down the dough and divide it into 4 equal pieces.
 (For buns see notes).
 Keep the dough covered.
 Roll a piece of dough into a disc of about 8" in diameter.
-Transfer the disc on to a baking tray lined with parchment paper.
-Spread half the filling on the disk leaving about 1/2 " gap from the edges .
+Transfer the disc onto a baking tray lined with parchment paper.
+Spread half the filling on the disk leaving about 1/2 " to ¾ “from the sides uncovered.
 Dip a pastry brush in water and brush uncovered portion.
 Roll out another piece of dough into a disc slightly bigger than the first one.
-Place over the first disc, pressing on the sides to seal.
+Place over the first disc, gently pressing on the outer sides to seal.
 Cover with a plastic wrap or moist kitchen towel.
 Repeat with the remaining pieces of dough.
 Set aside to proof until almost doubled.

 Transfer to the oven.
-Reduce temperature to 375°F (190°C) and bake for 15 to 20 minutes , until the tops are turn light brown.
+Reduce temperature to 375°F (190°C) and bake for 15 to 20 minutes or until the tops are light brown.
 Remove from the oven.

-Cool in the tray for 5 minutes .
-Transfer to a cooling rack.Serve warm or cooled, if slicing wait for the bread to cool completely.
+Serve warm or cooled, if slicing wait for the bread to cool completely.

-If avoiding eggs use 2 tbsp honey mixed with 1 Tbsp hot water instead of egg wash.
+If avoiding eggs use 2 Tbsp honey mixed with 1 Tbsp hot water instead of egg wash.